CarlosHacks09/PyBox/README.md

 ## Coming Soon

-- Additional 3D shapes and animations
+- Additional 3D shapes and even more animations
 - More interactive features
 - Extended configuration options
-- Advanced rendering capabilities
+- Advanced and higher resolution rendering capabilities

 ## Technical Details

 The project uses:
-- Pygame for rendering and window management
+- Pygame / OpenGL (modernGL) for rendering and window management
 - NumPy for 3D matrix transformations
 - HSV color space for rainbow effects
 - Custom button and text rendering systems

 ## License

-[Add your chosen license here]
+This project is licensed under the GPL v3.0 License.
+Additional assets are property of their respective creators and shouldn't be copied without authorization from them.